 Quinoa is one of the staple foods in my diet, and these patties are definitely one of my favorite recipe involving this wonder seed.

-We’ll start by cooking a good amount of quinoa.
+We cook a good amount of quinoa.
 Add some egg whites (or eggs), Parmesan cheese, chopped parsley, breadcrumbs, onion, garlic and seasoning.
 A couple of minutes in the pan and that’s about it.
 That easy.

 We just made awesomely tasting patties, full of precious nutrients and calorie considerate.